Word Around The Park

 A balanced microbiome performs several critical functions:

-• Nutrient absorption: Breaks down food and helps absorb vitamins, minerals, and other essential nutrients
+• Nutrient absorption: Breaks down food and helps absorb vitamins, minerals, and essential nutrients.

 • Barrier support: Helps maintain a healthy intestinal lining that limits unwanted substances from crossing into circulation.